 When Levi’s launched its Buy Better, Wear Longer campaign, it did so with sustainable fashion influencer Emma Chamberlain.
 Chamberlain not only brought a whopping audience of 11 million YouTube subscribers and 16 million Instagram followers but was also a well-known advocate for the cause Levi’s was promoting, making her involvement with the brand’s campaign feel genuine and authentic.
 The campaign aimed to inspire shoppers to buy quality, sustainably sourced clothing and encourage vintage and thrift shopping.

 How can you give your brand the edge in an oversaturated market?
-Well, most influencers have gained their status by proving themselves experts in their niche, so enlisting an expert influencer can quickly establish authority in your space.
+Well, most influencers and content creators have gained their status by proving themselves experts in their niche, so enlisting an expert influencer can quickly establish authority in your space.

 Sustainable beauty brand Biossance did this when they headhunted globally adored Queer Eye star Jonathan Van Ness to become their ambassador.
 The sustainable skincare market has surged over the last decade, with consumers favoring natural ingredients that promote radiant complexions and minimal environmental footprints over the toxic chemicals of decades past.
 Van Ness is a renowned grooming guru who has built an empire upon decades of experience in the beauty industry, and as such, fans pay heed when Van Ness endorses a brand or product.